 Do you qualify for the Software Testing Graduate Programme?

 Do you think you’ve got what it takes to pursue a career as Software Test Analyst?
 At FDM, we’re looking for ambitious graduates with a passion for business and technology to join the team.
 We accept candidates from all universities and there’s no need for any prior experience or a STEM background!
-We also ask that you have the following:
+We also ask that you are:

-- Ability to support yourself financially during training
+- Able to support yourself financially during the training period

 - Able to commit to the full 2-year graduate careers programme

 Want to find out more about a career in technology?
 Join us at one of our upcoming online events.
 Click here to find out more.

 Simply submit your application and CV here to kick-start your FDM journey.

 A member of the FDM recruitment team will call you to discuss the programme and your career goals.
 This is also a great opportunity for you to ask us any questions you might have and get a feel for FDM.
 Check out our blog for top tips for a telephone interview

 During the video interview, we will ask you a few questions to find out more about you and your career goals.
 This can be completed from your computer, tablet or mobile phone.
 You can find our top tips on how to ace this stage of the interview on our blog.